johnjohn123456/solo-project/README.md

-SpyTube
+#SpyTube

-A website for watching the most trendings videos in each category for many different countries
+Its a website that was created with the purpose of people searching what is trending in every day in each category in many different countries on youtube

-<div style="color: red;">hey man</div>